plant-microct-tools/leaf-traits-microct/README.md

 `'list,of,slices,in,imagej,1,2,3,4'`: This is the list of slices in ImageJ notation, i.e. with 1 being the first element.
 Needs to be between `''` and separated by commas.

-`rescale_factor`: This is a downsizing integer that can be used to resize the stack in order to make the computation faster or to have a file size manageable by the program.
+`rescale_factor`: Default is 1 (no rescaling).
+Depending on the amount of RAM available, you might need to adjust this value.
+For stacks of smaller size, ~250 Mb, no rescaling should be necessary.
+Files larger than 1 Gb should be rescaled by 2.
+This is a downsizing integer that can be used to resize the stack in order to make the computation faster or to have a file size manageable by the program.
 It will resize only the _x_ and _y_ axes and so keeps more resolution in the _z_ axis.
 These files are used during the whole segmentation process.
 Note that the resulting files will be anisotropic, i.e. one voxel has different dimension in _x_, _y_, and _z_.

-`threshold_rescale_factor`: This one resizes _z_, i.e. depth or the slice number, after having resized using the `rescale_factor`.
+`threshold_rescale_factor`: Default is 1 (no rescaling).
+This one resizes _z_, i.e. depth or the slice number, after having resized using the `rescale_factor`.
 This is used in the computation of the local thickness (computing the largest size within the cells -- used in the random forst segmentation).
 This is particularly slow process and benefits from a smaller file, and it matters less if there is a loss of resolution in this step.
 Note that this image is now isotropic, i.e. voxels have same dimensions in all axes.

 `'/path/to/your/image/directory/'`: Assuming all your image folder for an experiments are located in the same folder, this is the path to this folder (don't forget the `/` at the end).

+Before running your first automated segmentation, you should look at lines 73 to 75 of `Leaf_Segmentation.py` to change the naming convention you use for _gridrec_ and _phase contrast_ stacks.
+I use `GRID-8bit.tif` for my _gridrec_ stacks (and I specify that they are 8 bit images), but you could use another name (e.g. `GR`).
+If the naming isn't right, an error message will be printed.

+The program will be independent once you launch the command.
+It will print out some messages saying what is being done and some progress bars for the more lengthy computations.
+It can take several hours to segment your whole stack.

 ### Post-processing and leaf traits analysis